 Before His death, Jesus declared, “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate” (Matthew 23:37,38).

-Consequently, God’s covenant was transferred to the Christians who became spiritual Israel and heirs of God’s promises.
-Jesus said, “Therefore I say to you, the kingdom of God will be taken from you and given to a nation bearing the fruits of it” (Matthew 21:43).
+Although the people of Israel failed, God’s promised didn’t fail.
+God’s covenant was transferred to Christians who became “spiritual Israel” and heirs of God’s promises.
 Thus, God’s plan to save the world would no longer be dependent on the Jewish nation but on all (Jews and Gentiles) who believe in His Son.
 The “kingdom of God” was taken from the Jews and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43).
 However, as individuals they may be saved by accepting Christ (Romans 11:23, 24).

 The Jewish probation ended and they were finally utterly destroyed as a nation by the Romans in 70 AD.
 It boggles the mind how a nation once so blessed by God, should fall so deep in sin as Israel did (1 Kings 9:7–9; Jeremiah 18:15–17; 19:8).

 Christ’s statement in Matthew 21:43 didn’t imply that the Jews would never create an independent political state.
 The present state of Israel is in no wise a fulfillment of God’s covenant.
 Nor would any mass return of the Jews to Palestine be a fulfillment of His promises.
-Jesus positively announced that through the New Testament Christian church, He will work to evangelize the world.
+Jesus positively announced that through the New Testament Christian church, He will work to evangelize the world with the gospel of His Son and no longer through the Jews as a nation, since they have rejected Him in the past and have not repented of their sin.

-The Bible declares that the real Jews are those who have the spirit and character that accomplish God’s purpose in calling them to be His special people.
-God separated them, not only to do certain external ceremonies, but to be a people consecrated in heart and life (Deuteronomy 6:5; 10:12; 30:14; Micah 6:8).
+The Bible declares that the real Jews are those who have the spirit and character that accomplish God’s purpose in calling them to be His special people to declare His truth.
+God separated them, not only to do certain external ceremonies, but to be a people consecrated in heart and life to show His power to change lives to the entire world (Deuteronomy 6:5; 10:12; 30:14; Micah 6:8).

 “For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter; whose praise is not from men but from God” (Romans 2:28, 29 also 9:6; Galatians 3:29).